 Neonatal Care: Manage premature infants with underdeveloped lungs, perform resuscitation, and monitor infants in the Neonatal Intensive Care Unit (NICU).

-Pediatric Care: Treat children with chronic respiratory conditions such as asthma and cystic fibrosis.
+Pediatric Care: Treat children with chronic respiratory conditions, including asthma and cystic fibrosis.

 Blood Gas Analysis: Operate blood gas analyzers to test oxygen and carbon dioxide levels.